Here are 10 tips to get you started shooting the kinds of outdoor photographs that you’ll be proud to share.

 Avoid power-lines, wire fences, and manure piles in the background

 While you might notice the clothesline flapping in the breeze, you need to look beyond it to the environment.
-While an urban photo-shoot might take the abundant power-lines and razor wire as part of the ambience and culture of the photo, farm photos look best without them.
+While an urban photoshoot might take the abundant power lines and razor wire as part of the ambience and culture of the photo, farm photographs look best without them.
 Try to avoid them if you can.

 Take advantage of natural textures like stones, water, and wood in the background

 Natural texture is amazing.
-Take advantage of rock walls, weathered wood, old barns, and water features to bring contrasting texture and give ambience to your farm photography.
+Take advantage of rock walls, weathered wood, old barns, and water features to bring contrasting texture and give ambience to your farm photographs.